Wet basement walls can cause extensive and expensive damage to your home. The Waterproof Group provides expert

 You may need to call in a professional waterproofing contractor like The Waterproof Group to access your water intrusion with a free inspection and free repair quote.

-Don’t forget in-slab drainage solutions – Installing a drainage channel beneath your basement floor is another way to achieve dry walls.
+a drainage channel beneath your basement floor is another way to achieve dry walls.
 In this process, new exterior boundaries are created on the inside of any existing cracks or holes in order keep water from seeping through into what would otherwise be an unconditioned space (a natural wet area).
 It is vital that you hire professionals who have experience performing these types premises projects as mistakes can cause major structural issues down below!